Article | Last updated: 2018-10-26 | Ministry of Defence

 The MoD's practice for funding security and defence policy research is continually evaluated.
 As a result, there may be changes to procedures, criteria and guidelines from one budget year to the next.

-The final deadline for submitting project proposals for 2018 is by close of business Friday November 17th 2017.
+The final deadline for submitting project proposals for 2019 is by Friday November 23, 2018.

 Applications shall be sent by e-mail to the following address:

 When sending the application, a copy should be sent to Senior Advisor Ingjerd Kroken – IK@fd.dep.no